German stocks - Factors to watch on August 6

 PATRIZIA IMMOBILIEN

-The real estate company affirmed its outlook for a 2014 operating profit of at least 50 million euros after posting an 18 percent gain in first-half earnings.
+The real estate group said it expected to generate a total operating profit of at least 200 million euros in 2015 and 2016 and said it would provide more precise guidance in November.

 OVERSEAS STOCK MARKETS